MicrosoftDocs/Azure-RMSDocs/mip/develop/quick-app-initialization-cpp.md

      > - The authority and resource URL passed by the SDK in the `challenge` argument (resource URL **must** match your app registration's API/permissions)
      > - Valid app/user credentials, where the account matches the `identity` argument passed by the SDK.
 OAuth2 "native" clients should prompt for user credentials and use the "authorization code" flow.
 OAuth2 "confidential clients" can use their own secure credentials with the "client credentials" flow (such as a service), or prompt for user credentials using the "authorization code" flow (such as a web app).
      >
      > OAuth2 token acquisition is a complex protocol, and normally accomplished by using a library.
-TokenAcquireOAuth2Token() is **only** called by the MIP SDK, as required.
+TokenAcquireOAuth2Token() is called **only** by the MIP SDK, as required.

      ```cpp
+     #include <iostream>
+     using std::cout;
+     using std::cin;
      using std::string;

      bool AuthDelegateImpl::AcquireOAuth2Token(const mip::Identity& identity, const OAuth2Challenge& challenge, OAuth2Token& token)